ecssiah/libgdx-and-jruby/README.md

 You can access a java class directly.
 I used this in the case of the libGdx Array class, because otherwise it will bark at you about trying to redefine the Array that is included from Java.

-    frameTiles = Java::ComBadLogicUtils::Array.new
+    frames = Java::ComBadLogicUtils::Array.new

 You remove all the periods and use CamelCase to access the class directly without importing.
 I have no idea why they embraced the Camel here.
-If you needed to use it numerous times you could just create an alias for it using Ruby to avoid the warning.
+If you needed to use it numerous times you could just create an alias for it to avoid the warning.
 I find I rarely need to rely on a Java collection though.

 GameScreen.rb: